ellearz/ellearz/README.md

 - 👋 Hi, I’m @ellearz
-- 👀 I’m interested in python
+- 👀 I’m interested in Swift
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning UIKIT and SWIFT UI
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on Swift UI projects

 <!---
 ellearz/ellearz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.